In

 The little snails eat vegetable matter and fungi.

-I found the snails under stones, broken branches especially near the compos
+I find the snails under stones, broken branches especially near the compos

 heap.